JanssenProject/jans/jans-cedarling/cedarling_opa/README.md

 docker run -p 8181:8181 opa-cedarling:latest
 ```

-## Demo
+## Examples
 The `demo` folder provides a set of defaults to demonstrate the plugin.
-The configuration file contains a bootstrap for Cedarling where the policy store is configured for unsigned authorization.
-The `rego` folder contains two example Rego files, one for unsigned and one for multi issuer authorization.
-Since the policy store does not contain any trusted issuers, multi-issuer authorization is not available with this policy store.
+The configuration file contains a bootstrap for Cedarling where an [example policy store](https://github.com/JanssenProject/CedarlingQuickstart/tree/main/tarpUnsignedDemo) is configured for unsigned authorization.
+If instead multi-issuer authorization is required for AuthZen, a policy store with trusted issuers must be provided.
+The `rego` folder contains two example Rego files, one for unsigned and one for multi-issuer authorization.